Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. _red_brick_brick_settings_brickd:

-In the **Brick Daemon section** of this tab you can configure all of the Brick Daemon settings.
+In the **Brick Daemon section** of this tab you can configure settings related to the local Brick Daemon.

 .. image:: /Images/Screenshots/brickv_red_tab_settings_brickd.jpg
    :scale: 60 %
    :alt: Screenshot of settings tab showing brickd configurations.
    :align: center

-The configuration includes the listen address, port, port for web sockets and the authentication secret in the *General* subsection as well as more low level configurations in the *Advanced* subsection.
+The configuration includes the listen address, the corresponding port, port for web sockets and the authentication secret in the *General* subsection.
+WebSockets are used by the browser version of the :ref:`JavaScript bindings <api-bindings-javascript>` to control Bricks and Bricklets.
+More low level configurations can be found in the *Advanced* subsection.
 The LED trigger for the red and green LED can also be set here.

 .. _red_brick_brick_settings_date: